 Since Rich and I set out on our path together as business partners, and I joined MOHARA, we’ve always talked about this concept of ‘think like a founder’.
 Part of it meant product focus and user focus.
 And that’s all very true but it also means ownership.
 Founders care, and they need us to care.
 While running my own start-up, I teamed up with Rich because he cared.

-This led to me thinking about three reflections on the essential elements of supporting founders.
+This led me to think about three reflections on the essential elements of supporting founders.

 Reflection 1: We’re in it together